How Thick Are Laminate Flooring Tiles?

 The 1.5 mm veneer wear layer contains the real hardwood grain finish, creating a less expensive option for installation versus a solid hardwood plank.
 It has a low gloss finish.

-This tile simplifies the process of creating a realistic looking vintage wood flooring, as the planks are of varying lengths, between 11 and 47 inches.
-The randomness of the plank length creates the ideal look when seeking a vintage style floor.
+This tile simplifies the process of creating realistic-looking vintage wood flooring, as the planks are of varying lengths, between 11 and 47 inches.
+The randomness of the plank length creates the ideal look when seeking a vintage-style floor.

-A similar engineered hardwood option is the Ridge Line Solid Hardwood Flooring, which is available in multiple wood grain finishes contained in a wear layer of 2 mm.
+A similar engineered hardwood option is the English Country Engineered Hardwood Flooring, which is available in multiple wood grain finishes contained in a wear layer of 3 mm.
 This is a farmhouse style of wood flooring, creating a hardwood look at a lower price than original vintage flooring.

 Does Interlocking Laminate Tile Flooring Look Realistic?When selecting an interlocking style of flooring with a laminate layer, customers are able to select among colored wood stain, stone, granite, and natural wood grain finishes in the wear layer, creating the perfect look for any room in the home or office.